Last month we wrote our October update on Covid-19 in Bali, while keeping you posted on our Instagram stories whenever there's news.

 Is Bali in lockdown?

 Bali is currently not in lockdown.
 People in Bali are allowed outside the house and beaches and public spaces are open.
-Borders are open for domestic travel and foreigners with specific visa (read more below).
+You are required to wear a mask.
+Borders are open for domestic travel.

 What is the current status in Bali?